knurtz/EmergencyWake/README.md

 To display the time, a vintage [VFD](https://en.wikipedia.org/wiki/Vacuum_fluorescent_display) is used.

 An STM32 microcontroller and its RTC unit is used for tracking the time.
-It goes into deep sleep mode most of the time.
+It's in deep sleep most of the time.

 Soundfiles from an SD card can be read by the microcontroller and played back through a small speaker.

-Because of the VFD's power consumption, the clock can't run on battery power, so a USB-C connector for a 5 V power supply is supplied.
+Because of the VFD's relatively high power consumption, the clock can't run on battery power alone, so a USB-C connector is used for a 5 V power supply.

 In case of a power outage, a 3 V coin cell battery powers the microcontroller.
-In this scenario a small buzzer will be used instead of a wakeup melody, in order to use as little power as possible.
+In this scenario a small buzzer will be used instead of a wakeup melody, in order to use as little power as possible and to also notify the user, something's wrong.
 Also the display won't work.
-That way, I should soon notice that something's wrong.

 Also, there will be support for a [DCF77](https://en.wikipedia.org/wiki/DCF77) radio clock module to automatically update the time.